 Wage Laws & Overtime Laws

 Welcome to Ceartas Legal LLP.
-Our experienced San Diego employment attorneys are dedicated employee advocates who fight to preserve and protect the rights of clients in a broad range of employment law disputes, including those pertaining to wage law and overtime law violations.
+Our experienced Del Mar employment attorneys are dedicated employee advocates who fight to preserve and protect the rights of clients in a broad range of employment law disputes, including those pertaining to wage law and overtime law violations.

 One of our skilled wage and hour attorneys will provide an honest legal analysis of your case.